rushbah123453/devOps/README.md

 2) Add Git repo which we need to build
 3) Select Advance to change the branch
 4) All the git repos are saved/fetched under workspace/jobs folder

+#Add Maven in Jenkins

+1) Goto Manage Jenkins -> Global Tools -> Add maven
+2) Give a name to this maven and start using this in jenkins jobs